Readable outline — open in a web browser (Safari/Chrome) for the interactive map.

 Mapped as a continuous lifecycle.
 Accountability sits at the top as the overarching principle.

-An organisation can rely on four valid types of consent to collect, use or disclose personal data — explore each below.
+An organisation can rely on four valid types of consent — explore each below.

 The most straightforward and safest form of consent.